What We Do

-The rules between New York and New Jersey are somewhat different with New York being a bit more flexible than New Jersey, especially when it comes to planning when a spouse is involved.
+New York and New Jersey have similar Medicaid rules, but they differ in some ways; for example, New York’s rules are a bit more flexible than New Jersey’s, especially when it comes to planning when a spouse is involved.

 As you may have heard, there is a five-year “look-back” period for Institutional (nursing home) Medicaid applicants (there is not the same look-back for Home Care Medicaid).
 We help our clients navigate this look-back period and plan ahead so that it does not impact their eligibility, depending on their level of planning and how far in advance they are willing to plan.